markuryy/R-Pilot/DEPLOYMENT.md

 - A shared Docker network for container-to-container communication
 - Port mapping to make services available on localhost
 - Environment variables configured for proper networking

+## R Environment in Docker

+The backend container includes a fully functional R environment:
+- R and R-dev packages are pre-installed
+- Dynamic package installation is enabled during runtime
+- Package installation directory is properly configured
+- Write permissions are set up for package installation
+- Workspace directory is available for file operations

 ## Deploying with Cloudflare Tunnel (Recommended for Sharing)